arav06/aws-fundies/aws-management-concepts.md

 Lets you create a workload and you have to fill up details about it

-Once a workload is created, the security team can come and handle the security workload, the operations team can deal with the operational excellence and the finance team can deal with the cost optimization
+Once a workload is created, the security team can come and handle the security part, the operations team can deal with the operational excellence and the finance team can deal with the cost optimization

 ### Well-Architected Lenses